 Reimer, L. (2020).
 Family work in an online environment: Findings from the Fams ‘In conversation with’ session chats. https://fams.asn.au/wp-content/uploads/2020/07/Findings-from-Fams-In-Conversation-With-Sessions.pdf

 Royal Australian College of General Practitioners.
-(2019).
-Telehealth video consultations guide.
+(2021).
+Telephone and video consultations in general practice: Flowcharts.
 East Melbourne, Vic: RACGP.

 Royal Australian College of General Practitioners.
 (2020).
 Guide to providing telephone and video consultations in general practice.
 East Melbourne, Vic.
 RACGP.